Jabulani-N/holbertonschool-softy-pinko-docker/README.md

 you can't directly copy the gray box's api.py.
 * you have to fix the indents

 Be sure to run the build(?) line that re-copies your api file into the working directory after any changes Be sure to read the error messages and associate them with the exact line that is failing.

+### Task2

+how to set up the server in the softy-pinko... .conf file: https://docs.nginx.com/nginx/admin-guide/web-server/web-server/